-In April of 2021, authors Scott Dallman, Anusha Nath and Filip Premik from the Federal Reserve Bank of Minneapolis and University of Minnesota released the report, The Effect of Constitutional Provisions on Education Policy and Outcomes.
-The apparent intent of this report is to provide empirical justification that amending the education clause of the state's constitution will lead to better outcomes for the state's children.
+In April of 2021, authors Scott Dallman, Anusha Nath and Filip Premik from the Federal Reserve Bank of Minneapolis and University of Minnesota released the report, The Effect of Constitutional Provisions on Education Policy and Outcomes.1 The apparent intent of this report is to provide empirical justification that amending the education clause of the state's constitution will lead to better outcomes for the state's children.
 The report lays out a theory of action as follows:

 That is, amending state constitution education article(s), specifically to include stronger language regarding educational rights, creates opportunity for citizens to leverage those rights.
 But rather than leading only or mainly to litigation, the reasoning goes, a constitutional amendment leads to increased legislation to improve school quality.
-Further, the report argues, strong language in education clauses leads to increased likelihood of state high court intervention when legislatures do not respond.
+Further, the report argues, strong language in education clauses leads to increased likelihood of state high court intervention when legislatures do not respond.2

 Some context for the present report is required.
 It was released amidst a campaign by the Minneapolis Federal Reserve (FRB) to revise the current education clause in the Minnesota state constitution.
-A January 2020 press released explained, "Minneapolis Federal Reserve Bank President Neel Kashkari and former Minnesota Supreme Court Justice Alan Page to-day called on Minnesotans to pass a constitutional amendment to give every child in Minnesota an equal right to a quality education."

-The April 2021 report was preceded by a January 2020 article, also by Dallman and Nath, which in some regards provides useful additional detail and background for the current version.
-Among other insights, the January 2020 version provides much greater detail on the substance of the data-the constitutional amendments adopted in other states-that were considered in the analyses.
-That pool of data was, as described below, substantially limited in the April 2021 report reviewed here, with little documentation or detail.
+A January 2020 press released explained, "Minneapolis Federal Reserve Bank President Neel Kashkari and former Minnesota Supreme Court Justice Alan Page today called on Minnesotans to pass a constitutional amendment to give every child in Minnesota an equal right to a quality education."3 which in some regards provides useful additional detail and background for the current version.
+Among other insights, the January 2020 version provides much greater detail on the substance of the data-the constitutional amendments adopted in other states-that were considered in the analyses.4 That pool of data was, as described below, substantially limited in the April 2021 report reviewed here, with little documentation or detail.